hashicorp/consul-template/README.md

 {{.a.b.c}}{{ end }}
 ```

 Note: You will need to have a reasonable format about your data in Consul.
-Please see Golang's text/template package for more information.
+Please see [Go's text/template package][text-template] for more information.

 ##### `in`
 Determines if a needle is within an iterable element.